EarthAsylum/eacSimpleGTM/readme.md

 >   \* Page Views are typically included in your tag container, other tags & triggers may need to be configured in [Google Tag Manager](https://tagmanager.google.com/).

+>   \* If enabled, [WP Consent API](https://wordpress.org/plugins/wp-consent-api/) may block events when 'marketing' consent is denied.

 #### Actions and Filters